ouic/m3u_magicien/README.md

-# M3U magician App
+# M3U Parser and Filter App

-This application allows you to parse an M3U file, filter entries by genres, and display the films list for selected genres.
+This application allows you to parse an M3U file, filter entries by group titles, and display the URLs for selected groups.

 ## Setup and Configuration